Inkie and Cubbie

 Introducing Cubbie

-The picture of Mirage from the RSPCA website
+A picture of 'Mirage' taken from the RSPCA website

-The picture of Mirage from the RSPCA website
+A picture of 'Mirage' taken from the RSPCA website

 When we first decided to go to the RSPCA and find out about adopting a cat, we looked at their website.
 There were lots of lovely cats of all ages and sizes looking for homes, but one in particular caught our eye.
 According to the website Mirage was a female, approximately 4 months old, who’d been found in a barn with her sisters.
 We both thought she looked lovely and couldn’t wait to go and meet her.